Vegan Cauliflower Sandwich

 Sandwich or not, I could fry up an entire head of cauliflower like this and eat it for all my meals.
 Such a good reminder that when you prepare vegetables right, you don’t need a lot of fuss to make them taste incredible.

 What to pile on top of crispy cauliflower steaks?
-Sautéed garlicky greens of course!
+Sautéed garlicky greens, of course!
 Since your cast-iron pan is already hot and seasoned, why not throw in a handful or two of spinach leaves to top things off.
 So much better than boring romaine lettuce, and any excess garlic flavor soaks into the bun.
-Which, is true sandwich perfection.

 If you try this recipe, let me know!
 Leave a comment, rate it, and tag your Instagram photos with #delishknowledge .
 I absolutely love seeing your creations.
 Happy cooking!